nhduong/nhduong.github.io/content/pages/cilab.md

      As you can see, you do not need to specify the `private key` file or password anymore!

 Notes:
+> - After entering `ssh your_username@workstation_ip_address -p 1004`, if you are asked to enter your password, it means that the <mark>SSH key authentication is NOT set up correctly</mark>.
+Leave a message in our KakaoTalk group for help!
 > - <mark>NO NOT</mark> share your `private key` `~/.ssh/id_ed25519` or `C:\Users\your_username\.ssh\id_ed25519` with anyone.
 You can think of it as your password!
 > - If you want to use the same SSH key on multiple workstations and multiple local machines, you can copy the `public key` to all the workstations using the <mark>step 2 above</mark> and `private key` to all your local machines.
 > - If you configure the SSH agent correctly, you can login to a workstation via <mark>VSCode</mark> without entering your password!